SAP-samples/teched2023-XP185v/exercises/ex1/README.md

 Here you can add or remove authentication methods, like accessing using your fingerprint etc. The next steps need a device with a time-based one-time passwords application installed (such as Google Authenticator or Microsoft Authenticator).

-3. Open the Multi-Factor Authentication.
+3. Open the Multi-Factor Authentication section.
 Click on **Activate TOTP Two-Factor Authentication**.

 <br><img src="/exercises/ex1/images/SCIProfileActivateTOTP.png" width="70%">